Table of Contents

-I don't normally like to talk about specs, but in this case we have to.
-Besides, I didn't remember any of the specs, so I needed to refresh my memory.
+I don't normally like to talk about specs but in this case, we have to.
+The camera is over 10 years old and I didn't remember any of the specs, so I needed to refresh my memory.

-I've talked about this before, but I only upgrade cameras if the changes are significant enough justify it.
-I said that in my x100v review, and I mean it.
+I've talked about this before, but I only upgrade cameras if the changes are significant enough to justify it.
+I said that in my X100V review, and I mean it.

 So let's get it out of the way, this camera will be slower than any smartphone, or any other somewhat modern camera, but the image quality and the results, are incredible.

-If you are willing to slow down, take your time and treat it almost like a film camera, you will be rewarded with incredible photographs.
+As long as you are willing to slow down, take your time and treat it almost like a film camera then you will be rewarded with incredible photographs.

 When I say to slow down and take your time, I don't mean it as a style or preference.
 It's almost mandatory if you're coming from newer/faster cameras.

-The camera takes forever to turn on, to back button focus, to review the images, to auto focus, to change settings in the menu, and move your focusing point.
-If you are not compatible with that style or philosophy, then you'll be frustrated, miss shots and moments, and even perhaps resent this camera.
+The camera takes forever to turn on, to back-button focus, preview the images, autofocus, change settings in the menu and move your focusing point.
+If you are not compatible with that style or philosophy, then you'll be frustrated, you'll miss shots and moments, and even perhaps resent this camera.

-However, I personally think this is actually one of the most important pros about this camera, it gets you into the right rhythm, to take your craft seriously, to think before pressing the shutter release, to be intentional.
+However, I personally think that this is actually one of the most important pros of this camera.
+It gets you into the right rhythm, to take your craft seriously, to think before pressing the shutter release, and to be intentional.
 Almost as if you were shooting with a film camera.

-The build quality is great, feels sturdy and solid, Aperture ring on the lens like all the other x100 cameras, at the top you have a shutter speed dial and a shutter compensation dial.
+The build quality is great, feels sturdy and solid, and the aperture ring on the lens is like all the other X100 cameras.
+At the top, you have a shutter speed dial and a shutter compensation dial.

-You have two custom function button, one at the top, and the "RAW" button as well.
-I have set to the top function button change my ISO, and the raw button to enable the Built-in ND filter.
+You have two custom function buttons, an "Fn" one at the top, and the "RAW" button as well.
+I have set the top function button to change my ISO, and the raw button to enable the built-in ND filter.